lifepillar/vim-cheat40/Readme.md

-# Cheat40: a Vim cheatsheet for Vim
+# Cheat40: a Vim cheat sheet for Vim

 Cheat40 is an extensible 40-column cheat sheet that you may open in Vim by pressing `<leader>?`.
 Mappings and commands are organized like the menus of a GUI app: there is a File section, an Edit section, a View section, and so on.
-For each item the description comes first, because when one typically wants to find how to execute a task, not what the meaning of a key sequence is (there is Vim's help for that).
+For each item the description comes first, because one typically wants to find how to execute a task, not what the meaning of a key sequence is (there is Vim's help for that).
 Syntax coloring and the use of `conceal` keep the cheat sheet free of clutter and easy to read.

 ## Installation